KeyboardKit/KeyboardKitPro/README.md

 KeyboardKit pro adds support for more locales:

-* 🇺🇸 English (US)
 * 🇩🇰 Danish
 * 🇳🇱 Dutch
+* 🇺🇸 English
+* 🇺🇸 English (US)
+* 🇬🇧 English (UK)
 * 🇫🇮 Finnish
 * 🇩🇪 German
 * 🇮🇹 Italian
 * 🇳🇴 Norwegian
 * 🇸🇪 Swedish

+The number of available locales is based on your license.
+Read more below.

 If you use a `SystemKeyboard` these locales will be supported right away.

 New locales are added by demand.
 One new locale is offered free of charge for each new license.

-### 🔤 Localized Input Sets
+### 🔤 More Input Sets

-KeyboardKit Pro adds input set providers for the above locales.
+KeyboardKit Pro adds a locale-specific input set provider for each locale.

-### 🗯 Localized Callout Actions
+### 🗯 More Callout Actions

-KeyboardKit Pro adds secondary callout action providers for the above locales.
+KeyboardKit Pro adds a locale-specific callout action provider for each locale.

 ### 💡 Autocomplete